Daniels v. Canada, a historic Supreme Court ruling.

 The Daniels case was about obtaining a declaration stating that Métis and non-status Indians be recognized as Indians under section 91(24) of the Constitution Act, 1982.
 Plaintiffs asked the Court to declare that the Queen owes a fiduciary duty to them, and that they have the right to be consulted by the Federal Government on a collective basis, as a show of respect for their rights, interests, and needs as Indigenous People.
 Too often, the Provincial and Federal Governments refused to accept jurisdiction over Métis and non-status Indians, often trying to draw a line between status Indians and other Indigenous people.

-Harry Daniels, a Métis from Saskatchewan, was the leader of the Congress of Aboriginal Peoples (CAP), now known as the Indigenous Peoples’ Assembly of Canada (IPAC), from 1997 to 2000 and its predecessor, the Native Council of Canada from 1975 to 1981.
-A committed and passionate defender of Aboriginal rights, Harry joined with Leah Gardner, a non-status Anishnabe woman, and Terry Joudrey, a non-status Mi’kmaq man, to launch the case of Daniels v.
+Harry Daniels, a Métis from Saskatchewan, was the leader of the Congress of Aboriginal Peoples (CAP), its predecessor, the Native Council of Canada from 1975 to 1981.
+A committed and passionate defender of Indigenous rights, Harry joined with Leah Gardner, a non-status Anishnabe woman, and Terry Joudrey, a non-status Mi’kmaq man, to launch the case of Daniels v.
 Canada in court.
-The Indigenous Peoples’ Assembly of Canada and Gabriel Daniels, Harry’s son, were the other named plaintiffs in the case.
+The Congress of Aboriginal Peoples and Gabriel Daniels, Harry’s son, were the other named plaintiffs in the case.

 On January 8, 2013, the Federal Court Judge Michael Phelan granted the first declaration that Métis and non-status Indians are “Indians” under section 91(24) of the Constitution Act, 1867.
 The judge noted that there was not a case made to claim a right for specific legislation or access to a specific program.
 The focus of this case was solely based on inclusion under the Constitution, which was granted.
 The judge noted in his decision that the fiduciary relationship exists as a matter of law flowing from the declaration that Métis and non-status Indians are “Indians” pursuant to section 91(24).
 The relationship engages the honour of the Crown and applies to Métis, as well as non-status Indians.